Elyspio/media-tools/readme.md

 # Elytools

-An app to automatize actions that I was doing too often
+An app to automatize actions what I was doing too often

 ## Modules avalaibles